-Okay, so this isn’t exactly an activity or tour, but I highly recommend getting to know some local Cubans while you are in Havana, as mentioned in this post.
+Okay, so this isn’t exactly an activity or tour, but I highly recommend getting to know some local Cubans while you are in Havana, as mentioned in this post on how to plan a trip to Cuba.
 I enjoyed my trip there so much because of the warm and vivacious people that I met there.
 I encountered so many people who were just interested in sharing their stories with me and my friends.
 They are the key reason why I cannot wait to go back to this enchanting island.

 Bonus – Excursions from Havana

 If you have several days in Havana, I recommend taking an excursion or two outside of the city.
 Here are a few recommendations: